citusdata/citus_docs/tutorials/real-time-analytics-tutorial.rst

     GROUP BY login
     ORDER BY count(*) DESC LIMIT 10;

-Citus also supports standard `INSERT`, `UPDATE`, and `DELETE` commands for ingesting and modifying data.
+Citus also supports standard :code:`INSERT`, :code:`UPDATE`, and :code:`DELETE` commands for ingesting and modifying data.
 For example, you can update a user's display login by running the following command:

 ::